ReFreeKV: Towards Threshold-Free KV Cache Compression: Comparison with StreamingLLM

 \section{Comparison with StreamingLLM}

-We perform additional experiments on six datasets using StreamingLLM (with Llama3-8B) that has the first two layers frozen, as an ablation study on the effects of the proposed pruning and halting process.
-As shown in Table~\ref{slm_f}, despite having the first two layers frozen, StreamingLLM still falls short of achieving the objective proposed in this work, not able to remain optimal consistently across datasets like GSM8K and GPQA as the budget varies.
-It is demonstrated that solely leveraging the position bias as in StreamingLLM is not able to maintain the full performance; the proposed pruning and halting mechanism that integrates the attention norm metric is necessary in achieving the goal for lossless pruning.
+We conduct additional experiments on six datasets using StreamingLLM (with Llama3-8B) while freezing the first two layers, as an ablation to assess the impact of the proposed two-stage process.
+As shown in Table~\ref{slm_f}, despite adopting the same layer-freezing strategy as \method, StreamingLLM fails to achieve the objective of this work, as it cannot consistently maintain optimal performance across datasets such as GSM8K and GPQA under varying budgets.
+These results indicate that relying solely on the \emph{position bias}, as in StreamingLLM, is insufficient to preserve full performance, and that incorporating additional design signals is necessary for achieving dynamic, lossless pruning.